What Was The Good Friday Experiment?

 Can psilocybin, the active ingredient in magic mushrooms, induce spiritually significant experiences?

-What did the study find?
-What makes it so significant?
-And why is this study so controversial today?
+What did they find?
+What makes this experiment so significant?
+And why is it so controversial today?

 What Was The Good Friday Experiment?

-The Good Friday Experiment (sometimes referred to as the Marsh Chapel experiment) was a test conducted in 1962 by a group of theology students at Harvard Divinity School to see if psilocybin could be used to help encourage religious experiences.
+In 1962, a group of theology students at Harvard Divinity School ran The Good Friday Experiment (sometimes referred to as the Marsh Chapel experiment) to see if psilocybin could reliably induce religious experiences.

-The basis of the experiment was in the well-studied use of psychedelics in other types of religious practices, most notably within the religious practices associated with shamanism.
+The basis of the experiment was the well-studied use of psychedelics in other types of religious practices, most notably those associated with shamanism.

-Native Americans were well known to use peyote (a natural source of mescaline) to achieve spiritual experiences, so the researchers wanted to see if they could experience the same effects using psilocybin from magic mushrooms instead .
+Native Americans use peyote (a natural source of mescaline) to achieve spiritual experiences, so the researchers wanted to see if they could achieve the same effects using psilocybin from magic mushrooms instead .

 So, how did the experiment work?